 With the release of the feature documentary “Too much Brazil” (dir.
 Vicente Amorim) in 2001, Rodrigo made his transition to camera operating and director of photography, shooting a number of commercials, music videos and the feature film ” A Cartomante” (2004).
-The short film “Desejo” (Anne P. Guimarães) brought him a prize for best cinematography in the International Film Festival of Gramado (2005).
+The short film “Desejo” (dir.
+Anne P. Guimarães) brought him a prize for best cinematography in the International Film Festival of Gramado (2005).
 In 2006, Rodrigo worked on the feature film “Love in the time of Cholera”(dir.
-Mike Newell), adapted from a novel by Colombian writer Gabriel Garcia Márquez, as a camera operator and second unit director of photography.
-He also won the 2007 Brazilian Association of Cinematography trophy for best photography with the sort film “Ballad of Two Girls from Botafogo” (João Caetano feyer e Fernando Valle).
-During the same year, he worked as camera operator on several feature films, such: “GOOD” (de Vicente Amorim), “Ultima Parada 174” (de Bruno Barreto) e “HULK” (de Louis Leterrier).
+Mike Newell), as a camera operator and second unit director of photography.
+He also won the 2007 Brazilian Association of Cinematography trophy for best cinematography with the sort film “Ballad of Two Girls from Botafogo” (dir.
+João Caetano Feyer and Fernando Valle).
+During the same year, he worked as camera operator on several feature films, such as: “GOOD” (dir.
+Vicente Amorim), “Last Stop 174” (dir.
+Bruno Barreto) e “The Incredible Hulk” (dir.
+Louis Leterrier).